Field hospital to be set up at University of Kentucky

 FRANKFORT, Ky.
-(AP) — The University of Kentucky announced plans Friday to construct a 400-bed field hospital at its football practice facility as health officials prepare for a potential surge of coronavirus patients.
+(AP) — A 400-bed field hospital will be set up at the University of Kentucky as health officials prepare for a potential surge of coronavirus patients, UK HealthCare officials said Friday.

-The goal is to have the makeshift hospital ready in the next two weeks at Nutter Field House on the Lexington campus, said Dr. Mark F. Newman, UK’s executive vice president for health affairs.
+The goal is to have the makeshift hospital ready in the next two weeks at Nutter Field House, the football practice facility on the Lexington campus, said Dr. Mark F. Newman, UK’s executive vice president for health affairs.

 Confronted by an “unprecedented” health crisis, Newman said it’s “essential that we are prepared for any scenario to ensure we are meeting the needs of our community and the commonwealth.”